IzzyVanDerGiessen/mm/README.md

 failing to identify a large amount of clear segment.
 This issue can be fixed by adding more data.

-# Pitch presented during the Lab {#pitch-presented-during-the-lab .unnumbered}
+# Pitch presented during the Lab

 As was clear during the labs, a brute force way of comparing videos frame by frame is too slow for a usable Shazam-like system.
 This is why